University College London: From 2005

 UCL was granted its own taught and research degree awarding powers in 2005, and all UCL students registered from 2007/08 qualified with UCL degrees.
 The same year, UCL adopted a new corporate branding under which the name University College London was replaced by the initialism UCL in all external communications.

 UCL established the UCL School of Energy & Resources (later UCL Australia) in Adelaide, Australia, in 2008 as the first campus of a British university in the country.
 The school was based in the historic Torrens Building in Victoria Square.
 In 2011, the mining company BHP Billiton agreed to donate AU$10 million to UCL to fund the establishment of two energy institutes – the Energy Policy Institute, based in Adelaide, and the Institute for Sustainable Resources, based in London.
-UCL Australia closed in December 2017, with academic staff and student transferring to the University of South Australia.
+UCL Australia closed in December 2017, with students and academic staff transferring to the University of South Australia.
 Since 2018, UCL and the University of South Australia have offered joint master's degrees in data science and in energy systems with study in Adelaide and London.

 In 2011, UCL announced plans for a £500 million investment in its main Bloomsbury campus over 10 years, as well as the establishment of a new campus, UCL East, next to the Olympic Park in Stratford in the East End of London.
 In 2018, UCL opened UCL at Here East, at the Queen Elizabeth Olympic Park, offering courses jointly between the Bartlett Faculty of the Built Environment and the Faculty of Engineering Sciences.
 The first undergraduate students, on a new Engineering and Architectural Design MEng, started in September 2018.
 One Pool Street, the first building on the UCL East campus, opened in November 2022.
 UCL East was officially opened, along with the Marshgate building that completed phase 1 of the development, in September 2023 by Olympic gold medalist and UCL alumna Christine Ohuruogu.

 UCL continued to grow through mergers with smaller colleges in the University of London.
 On 1 January 2012 the School of Pharmacy, University of London merged with UCL, becoming the UCL School of Pharmacy within the Faculty of Life Sciences.
 UCL and the Institute of Education formed a strategic alliance in October 2012, followed by a full merger in December 2014.